Pig Pen #13992

 Here’s a very rough and thoroughly trashed pickup truck interior.
 It’s a 1952 Dodge sitting in a summer junkyard that’s been partly picked over for parts.
 Half the windshield is missing and so are the door trim and handles, probably sold to someone restoring one of these old trucks.
 Looks like the headliner is long gone too.

 Plenty of the dashboard has been ransacked for parts leaving open holes for the wind to blow through.
 No speedometer left, no radio.
 The brake and clutch pedals remain, but this pickup truck is going nowhere at all without that missing crucial gas pedal.

 And what’s that on the seat?
-It’s a time marker from an era a few decades before: a cassette tape.
+It’s a time marker from an era a few decades before: it’s a cassette tape.
 Yep, it’s Memorex.
 Enlarging the image in Photoshop allowed me to see that, but not much else.
-Is it the Bay City Rollers?
-Humble Pie?
+Is it the Bay City Rollers or Humble Pie?
 Who knows what the junkyard spooks like to listen to.

-To create this picture, I opened the creaking door the cab and set up with a wide-angle lens held steady on the tripod.
+To create this picture, I opened the creaking door of the cab and set up the camera with a wide-angle lens.
+Everything held steady on the tripod.
 Being there in the baking August heat, the smell inside was one of baking metal and the hot, old funk of slow and prolonged decay.
 That’s the smell of death in a junkyard interior.
-The very light breeze on the outside also carried the scent of hot summer grassland past me too.
+The very light breeze on the outside also carried the scent of the hot summer grassland past me too.

 Try this picture as a fun digital jigsaw puzzle!

-Location: very rural Minnesota.
-Picture and text © Andrew Dierks
+Location: very rural Kandiyohi County, Minnesota.
+Picture and story © Andrew Dierks

 Up Next: Innocence Gone Wild #14238